CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a well-structured, actionable skill with a clear multi-step workflow, concrete commands, and good error handling.
-Its main strengths are the explicit validation step, comprehensive error recovery guidance, and specific decision criteria throughout.
-Minor weaknesses include slight verbosity in artifact descriptions and the inability to verify referenced bundle files exist.
+Its main strengths are the explicit validation steps, user confirmation gates, and specific fallback behaviors.
+Minor weaknesses include some verbosity in step descriptions and the inability to verify referenced bundle files.

 DimensionReasoningScore